Alpine Elements logo

 • Run time: Half to full day

-• Morzine & Les Gets guests: Visit Chamonix (day trip)
+• Morzine & Les Gets: Visit Chamonix

-• Tignes guests: Glacier is on the doorstep
+• Tignes: Glacier on doorstep

-• Crampons (if required) rent from €20
+• Crampons (rent) from €20

 Glacier Walks Tignes

 No experience is necessary for a glacier hike on the Grande Motte in Tignes.
-Head up the funicular railway (tickets from €16) and you can start your walk or hike from the top.
+Head up the funicular railway (tickets are included in our Multipass for ‘24) and you can start your walk or hike from the top.
 Simply cross over the decking of the restaurant Panoramique and head down to the snow line which is right there!
 Having a guide will help first timers use crampons and is a good idea if you want to venture far, such as the summit of the Grande Motte glacier.
 It’s the perfect climb to discover the joys of mountaineering and affords incredible views.
 It’s also an opportunity to see the other rocky side of the Grande Motte that you may not have been lucky enough to see before!

-Need to know - Tignes Prices
+Need to know - Tignes

 • Glacier guide: 95€ p/per (Up to 6 people per guide)